Binance Review: How to Use Binance Exchange?

 Binance Supported Cryptocurrencies

-Binance supports deposits from traditional currencies (or FIAT) such as GBP, EUR, CNY, AUD, etc. You can deposit using bank transfer (numerous formats), alongside credit and debit cards.
-Alternatively, you can use a variety of stablecoins including the likes of their Binance USD (BUSD) token, USDC, USDT and DAI.
+Binance supports deposits from traditional currencies (or FIAT) such as GBP, EUR, CNY, AUD, etc. You can deposit using bank transfer (numerous formats) alongside credit and debit cards.
+Alternatively, you can use various stablecoins, including their Binance USD (BUSD) token, USDC, USDT and DAI.

 Once you have made a deposit, you can buy 350+ tokens with 1400+ trading pairs.
 With a wide range of tradeable tokens, it’s considered one of the best crypto exchanges for the choice of crypto it supports.
-The list of supported tokens is always growing; to find out the latest list of new tokens click here.
+The list of supported tokens is always growing; click here to find out the latest list of new tokens.

 Binance BNB Token

 Binance Coin (BNB) was initially an Ethereum ERC20 token but is now the native currency of Binance’s own blockchain, the Binance chain.
 BNB allows you to receive discounts on the services on the Binance platform.
-If you use the BNB token to trade, you can receive a 25% discount on trading fees.
+Using the BNB token to trade, you can receive a 25% discount on trading fees.

 Binance USD Stablecoin BUSD